GSA for Geoscience Students

 Student and Recent Graduate members get FREE online access to GSA’s premier journals included with their membership—GSA Bulletin, Geology, Geosphere, and Lithosphere (a US $195 value).

 GSA Student members have several ways to obtain funding to support their research.
 Graduate students can apply for up to US $2,500 to support masters and doctoral thesis research through the GSA Graduate Student Research Grants Program.
-Applications will be accepted beginning in November.
-The deadline to submit research grant applications is 3 February 2015.
+Applications will be accepted beginning in early December.
+The deadline to submit research grant applications is 2 February 2015.

 The Gladys W. Cole Memorial Research Award supports research in geomorphology of semiarid and arid terrains in the United States and Mexico.
 The W. Storrs Cole Memorial Research Award supports research in invertebrate micropaleontology.
 Both awards will be given each year to GSA Members or Fellows between 30 and 65 years of age who have published one or more significant papers in geomorphology or invertebrate micropaleontology, respectively.